How often do you listen to the radio online? And what does this mean for the medium of radio?

-However, it’s the United States that shows their love for listening to radio online, with annual revenue of approximately £17.2 billion in comparison.
+However, the United States shows its love for listening to radio online, with an annual revenue of approximately £17.2 billion in comparison.

 Online, we can stream endless radio shows from around the world without having to worry about things like geographical boundaries or limited network reach.